-BSUH NHS Trust has new rainbow lanyards and pins for staff to wear.
+BSUH NHS Trust has new rainbow lanyards and pins for all staff to wear.
 This is part of our commitment to positive signifiers to promote inclusion and raise the standards of understanding about minority sexual orientations (e.g. lesbian, gay, bisexual, pansexual, asexual), gender identities (e.g. trans, gender non conforming, non-binary) and bodily variations (intersex).
 It has taken three years for us to get this in place.

 History of rainbow signifiers at NHS Trusts